 A little bit about me

 My grandmother was a Hungarian immigrant to America who raised five children on a chicken farm in Indiana.
-An English Literature graduate from Edinburgh University, I’m a marketing director for an investment firm and live in London with my messy husband and baby son.
+An English Literature graduate from Edinburgh University, I’m a marketing director for an investment firm and live in London with my messy husband, toddler son and baby daughter.

 In Strangers’ Houses is my debut novel and the first in the Lena Szarka Mystery Series.
-The second book in the series, A Clean Canvas, will be published in January 2019.
+The second book in the series, A Clean Canvas, was published in January 2019.
 The third, A Messy Affair, is scheduled for January 2020.
 All will be published by Constable.

 Here’s a few things my readers might like to know about me, as featured in Female First.